Liberty Station, San Diego: Arts district

-Educational district
+Education

-The educational district of Liberty Station consists of High Tech Village, a group of public charter schools collectively known as High Tech High.
-The campus includes five high schools, two middle schools, and two elementary schools.
+The educational area of Liberty Station consists of High Tech Village, a group of public charter schools collectively known as High Tech High and Rock Academy.
+High Tech High's campus includes five high schools, two middle schools, and two elementary schools.
 The schools are part of the San Diego City Schools.
-The high school students are allowed to walk to the retail and commercial district during lunch.
+Rock Academy serves preschool to grade 12.

-Residential district
+Residential

-The residential district of Liberty Station has two main sections, one section for military housing and the other a residential community developed by the McMillin Corporation.
+The residential area of Liberty Station has two main sections, one section for military housing and the other a residential community developed by the McMillin Corporation.
 The military housing area is not properly part of the Liberty Station development and is still owned by the U.S. Government.
 It includes 500 units, mostly townhomes, and also features children's playgrounds and sports facilities.
 The exterior of the housing is in a Spanish architectural style in keeping with traditional San Diego.

 The civilian residential community includes townhomes, row homes, and single family homes.
 In 2007 it was named by Money magazine as one of the best places to retire in San Diego.
 However, people of all ages live in the community, young families as well as retired couples.

-Hotel district
+Hotels

 USS Recruit (TDE-1) in the Hotel District of Liberty Station.